 Dr. Williams is fellowship trained in general and minimally invasive cardiovascular and thoracic surgery.
 He obtained his medical degree from Washington University in St. Louis School of Medicine, St Louis, MO, and completed his residency in General Surgery and his fellowship in Cardiothoracic Surgery at the University of Texas Southwestern Medical Center, Dallas, TX.
 Dr. Williams is board certified by the American Board of Surgery and the American Board of Thoracic Surgery.

-Dr. William’s practice is located on the campus of Methodist Richardson Medical Center, with satellite offices at Methodist Charlton Medical Center and Methodist Dallas Medical Center.
+Dr. Williams’ practice is located on the campus of Methodist Richardson Medical Center, with satellite offices at Methodist Charlton Medical Center and Methodist Dallas Medical Center.

 In his free time, Dr. Williams enjoys golfing, triathlons, and spending time with his family.